ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 The most popular modern system for building OCaml projects is [dune](https://dune.readthedocs.io/en/stable/) which may be installed with `opam install dune`.
-It includes support for packages.
+It allows one to build OCaml projects from a simple description of their elements.
 For example, the dune file for our project might look like this:

 ```shell
 ;; our example project